Richard Avedon’s In the American West: A Portrait Series That Turned Its Lens from Glamour to Grit

 From 1979 to 1984, Avedon and his small team crisscrossed 17 western states, visiting 189 towns and photographing 752 people.
 He didn’t seek out celebrities or socialites; instead, he found his subjects in slaughterhouses, truck stops, fairs, prisons, and oil fields.
 Among them were drifters, miners, meatpackers, waitresses, ex-cons, and gas station clerks, all faces etched with the wear and work of daily life.

 What made the series so striking was the uniformity of Avedon’s approach: every subject was shot outdoors, always in open shade, always against a stark white background that he transported from location to location.
-He used a large-format 8×10 Deardorff view camera, a slow, deliberate instrument that required the subject to hold still and engage directly.
+He used a large-format 8x10 Deardorff view camera, a slow, deliberate instrument that required the subject to hold still and engage directly.
 The camera was set on a tripod; the white backdrop isolated each person from their environment, removing narrative cues and leaving the viewer to contend solely with the subject.

 The results were disarming.
 These weren’t sociological studies or documentary portraits in the traditional sense.
 They were confrontational, theatrical, sometimes uncomfortable.
 A teenager with black eyes and a nosebleed; a carnie holding snakes; a rancher whose face seemed carved from granite.
 Each figure became monumental.
-And because the background was blank, the viewer had nowhere to hide.
+And because the background was blank, the subject had nowhere to hide.

 Controversy and Intention